-The Norwegian tax assessment determine the tax basis and calculation of tax liability for the taxpayer and is based on the submitted self-assessment.
+The Norwegian tax assessment determines the tax basis and calculation of tax liability for the taxpayer and is based on the submitted self-assessment.
 Have you discovered that your submitted tax return has errors or omissions?
 Here is a short overview of how to control and correct your self-assessment.

 The self-assessment does not apply for taxpayers being taxed under the PAYE Scheme.

 More information about the PAYE Scheme: PAYE tax scheme in Norway

 Is it possible to change the information in an already submitted tax return?

 You have a duty to give correct and complete information in the tax return.
 When you receive your tax assessment from the Norwegian Tax Administration it is important to check that all the information in the tax assessment is correct.
 If incorrect, you can change the information already submitted.

 Visit our website to find out how our experts can assist with your tax return to Norway.

 What is the process if you discover that your tax assessment has errors or omissions?

 Previously you had to submit an appeal to correct the information.
 Now you can amend the information by submitting a correction.
 This applies from the 2016 income year and onwards.

 You can change information in the submitted tax return for: